Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Introduction

 This tension could originate from key physical differences in host environments in the LG compared to SAGA hosts; alternatively, there could be distinct observational selection functions in each data set that lead to different measured quiescent fractions. \citet{Karunakaran2021} repeated the SAGA quiescent fraction analysis with archival GALEX UV imaging and compared this to the APOSTLE and Auriga simulations \citep{Fattahi2016,Sawala2016,Grand2017}.
 The results of their observational analysis support the original SAGA quiescent fraction, but their simulation results are consistent with the LG, leading them to claim that there may be a physical difference in satellite evolution around SAGA hosts.
 Using the ARTEMIS simulations, \citet{Font2022} showed that the inclusion of an observational selection function, or correction for the detectability of galaxies based on their surface brightness, has a significant effect on the measured quiescent fraction, which can account for differences between the LG and the SAGA survey.
 Moreover, the SAGA survey could also be including interlopers or non-satellites because of projection effects along the line of sight.
 However, it is unclear if there is a single cause of the tension between LG and SAGA satellites.

 The physical processes involved in quenching low-mass satellite galaxies and the timescales on which they act have been widely studied in simulations. \citet{Simpson2018} found significant environmental quenching from ram pressure for satellite galaxies ($\Mstar<10^7\,\Msun$) using the Auriga simulations, which is broadly consistent with the LG.
 Similarly, \citet{Buck2019} found that satellites in the NIHAO simulations have low gas fractions compared to isolated galaxies because of enhanced ram pressure during pericentre passages in the host halo.
 Using a large sample of satellite galaxies from the TNG50 simulations, \citet{Joshi2021} demonstrated that satellites form the bulk of their stellar mass prior to infall into a massive host or cluster environment.
-In addition, \citet{Fillingham2015} and \citet{Wetzel2015b} found that environmental quenching proceeds on short timescales of about 2 Gyr for low- to intermediate-mass satellites, and that complete gas consumption on longer timescales of about 8 Gyr is the main mode of quenching for more massive satellites.
+In addition, \citet{Fillingham2015} and \citet{Wetzel2015b} found that environmental quenching proceeds on short timescales of about 2 Gyr for low- to intermediate-mass satellites, and that complete gas consumption on longer timescales of about 8 Gyr is the main mode of quenching for more massive satellites. \citet{Akins2021} also showed a similar positive trend in quenching timescales versus stellar mass using the ChaNGa DC Justice League suite of simulations.

 However, satellites may quench even before entering a MW-mass halo through processes such as reionization, internal stellar feedback, and environmental quenching in lower-mass groups (group preprocessing), in particular. \citet{Wetzel2015a} argued that a significant fraction of satellite galaxies in MW-mass haloes could be preprocessed in lower-mass groups, and the same environmental effects that act to quench satellites in a MW-like environment also can manifest in lower-mass groups. \citet{Jahn2021} demonstrated that effective environmental quenching of satellite galaxies occurs around isolated LMC-mass hosts from the FIRE-2 simulations, and there is significant evidence that the LMC has brought its own satellite population into the MW's halo \citep{Li2008,DOnghia2008,Sales2017,Kallivayalil2018,Patel2020,SantosSantos2021}.
 Such preprocessing effects might augment environmental quenching in MW-mass haloes for satellites that were previously in lower-mass groups, so it is important to disentangle these distinct quenching phases.